Kari Spencer is a Master Gardener volunteer and a local gardening and homesteading speaker. Her family operates The Micro Farm Project.

 Washing and Cooking Quinoa

 One method is to whirl the grain in a blender with cool water on the lowest speed, changing the water until it is no longer frothy.
 It make take five or six water changes to achieve the desired result.

-After rinsing, quinoa is ready to be cooked.
+After rinsing, it is ready to be cooked.
 Bring equal volumes of water and quinoa to a boil.
 Reduce the heat to a simmer, and cook with the lid on until all the water is absorbed, approximately 12-15 minutes.
 For a more porridge-like consistency, use a little bit of extra water.

 In its raw form, quinoa can also be germinated to activate its natural enzymes and boost vitamin content.
-A short germination period of 2–4 hours resting in a glass of clean water is enough time for quinoa to sprout and release gases.
+A short germination period of 2–4 hours resting in a glass of clean water is enough time for it to sprout and release gases.
 Besides enhancing nutrition, this process also softens the seeds, making them suitable to be added to salads and other foods in their raw form.

 Quinoa is a nutrient-dense food.
-The grain is lower in sodium and is higher in calcium, phosphorus, magnesium, potassium, iron, copper, manganese, and zinc than the more common grains, including corn, barley, and barley.
+The grain is lower in sodium and higher in calcium, phosphorus, magnesium, potassium, iron, copper, manganese, and zinc than the more common grains, including corn and barley.
 Rinsing away the saponin seed coating does not reduce the mineral content.